Vas Flutur is an award-winning actor based in NYC. A multidisciplinary artist, he is also a director, writer, producer

 He made his Off-Broadway debut in Tamburlaine, directed by Sir Michael Boyd at Theater for a New Audience, a show that was awarded "Most Honorable Mention" in the New York Times "Best Shows of 2014."
 He is honored to have shared the stage with John Douglas Thompson.
 Also Off-Broadway, he played the titular role In the world premier of Jericho, written by Michael Weller based on Ferenc Molnar’s Liliom.

 His work has screened at many prestigious film festivals - Slamdance, Austin, Sarasota, to name a few.
-He is known for the films The Kidnapping of a Fish (Best Supporting Actor Award), Delenda, Hell House LLC 2 - the Abaddon hotel, Far from Here.
+He is known for the films The Kidnapping of a Fish (Best Supporting Actor Award), Delenda, Varlet, Hell House LLC 2 - the Abaddon hotel, Far from Here.

-He plays the lead role in Snakeeater, a chilling neo-noir in which he plays opposite Isaach de Bankolé, coming soon.
+He plays the lead role in Snakeeater, a chilling neo-noir in which he plays opposite Isaach de Bankolé, coming very soon!

 He is fluent in Romanian, English and Spanish, and conversational in French, and Italian.